Our Approach

 Our Theory of Change

-Our theory of change is a visual representation of how we want to achieve our goal: reducing maternal mortality and morbidity in Nigeria.
+Our theory of change is a visual representation of how we want to achieve our health impact: reducing maternal mortality and morbidity in Nigeria.
 We want to do this in the most cost-effective way possible and focus on scaling our solution in a neglected area.
 Our theory of change depends on several assumptions, highlighted in blue, and is underpinned with evidence, highlighted in pink.

 Why Sayana Press?